Road Traffic Accidents

 At The Accident Site

-- If someone is dying or injured, call the police at 999 and an ambulance at 995.
+- If someone is dying or injured, call the police at 999 or an ambulance at 995.

 - Take down the registration numbers and insurance companies of all vehicles involved in the accident.